davidbombal/python-keylogger/README.md

 5. Change directory into the `\pyinstaller\bootloader` folder of the cloned repository.
 6. Build the bootloader using command `./waf distclean all`
 7. Run `py setup.py install`

+You can then use this bootloader to compile your Python code.